-We performed the following procedures on the other elements of the ECL with no material exceptions noted:
+We performed the following procedures on the other elements of the ECL with no material differences and no matters requiring further consideration noted:

-- Considered the use of the South African prime rate in the forward-looking economic model as well as the macro-economic outlook.
+- Considered the use of the South African prime rate in the forwardlooking economic model as well as the macro-economic outlook.
 We compared these to our independent methodology that considered other macroeconomic variables and market data; and - Independently quantified the impact on PD's.